eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

         return 1;
     }

-Next, we will create a session that allow us interact with the agent:
+Next, we will create a session that allows us interact with the *Agent*:

 .. code-block:: C